 These experiences may include alternate work/study programs, internships, cooperative education programs, and practicum experiences.
 Any student who works for one year or more in full-time curricular practical training is not eligible for practical training after completing his or her studies.

 Curricular practical training may be paid or un-paid.
-You must contact the Director of International Student Programs at least 60 days prior to your internship start date, if you plan to engage in CPT.
+You must contact OIIL Staff at least 30 days prior to your internship start date, if you plan to engage in CPT.

 Credit for CPT must be arranged with the appropriate academic department and the registrar BEFORE you engage in it.

 Optional Practical Training (OPT)

 Students may be eligible to be employed in a job that is directly related to their major field of study for one year before and/or after they complete a study program.
 Such employment may take place at any location in the United States.
 (See OPT above)

 As program sponsor, Carleton College has the authority to authorize employment, within limits defined by the regulations, for those holding J-1 exchange-visitor status.

 J-1 students MUST contact OIIL staff to seek authorization before undertaking any employment.

 A student enrolled in a full course of study may be employed on campus pursuant to the terms of a scholarship, fellowship, or assistantship if the employment is both on campus and is related to the student's course of study.
 Such employment is considered to be part of the student's program of study and requires no specific authorization.
 However, the Director of International Student Programs must be informed of the employment.